 Welcome to the Education page!
 The purpose of this page is to present relevant and important topics from various perspectives.
-I will host video and/or Facebook Live conversations with various guests.
+Eventually, I will host podcasts with various guests.
 Viewers will be invited to submit questions and comments about our conversations to enhance the overall learning experience.

 An important topic that needs to be addressed is Diversity in the America.
 Broadly, the USA prides itself on its cultural and ethnic variation.
 This pride is reflected in the changing complexion of various institutions in the US.
 For example, a 15-year study out of Baylor University and Northern Park University in Chicago suggests that the percentage of multiracial congregations and the amount of racial/ethnic diversity in US churches has increased; mostly in protestant churches (Dougherty & Emerson, 2018).
 The study also suggests that churches still remain more segregated than society.